MtnMesh/mtnmesh.github.io/docs/mediumfast.md

 # Migration to MediumFast

-**We're flipping our mesh from the default LongFast to MediumFast on October 1, 2025.**
+**We flipped our mesh to the MediumFast modem preset effective October 1, 2025.**

 !!! warning
-    If you have a filter on your node, make sure it's compatible with the new MediumFast frequency before continuing.
+    If you have a filter on your node, make sure it's compatible with the MediumFast frequency before continuing.
 LongFast (slot 20) operates at `906.875 MHz`.
 MediumFast (slot 45) operates at `913.125 MHz`.

 [![MediumFast Flyer](static/mediumfast_flyer.png)](https://meshtastic.org/e/#CgcSAQE6AggNCg0SAQEaCExvbmdGYXN0EhQIARAEOAFAA0gBUB5oAcAGAcgGAQ)